strategineer/personal-website/content/blog/2024-07-01/index.md

 Trials Metroidvania game with amazing music, art, everything?
 Sign me up.

 I had such a deflating ending I felt like I either ran into some sort of bug but the journey was a joy.

+# The End

+2023 was a good year for games.